 The reality of PhD under-employment

 The prolonged period of unemployment, under-employment and uncertainty that academic job-seekers face can have serious effects on one’s personal life, in terms of relationships, self-esteem, finance and putting down roots.
 Many candidates will feel they are in a ‘race against time’ to land a job before other life demands really kick in – having a family, getting a decent income to pay back debt, settling down and making a home.
-Understandably, these competing and incompatible demands create a very stressful situation; and although ‘toughing it out’ increases one’s academic employment prospects, it can also mean postponing so much of what makes for a good life, with no certainty of a result.
+Understandably, these competing and incompatible demands create a very stressful situation; and although ‘toughing it out’ may appear to increase one’s academic employment prospects, it can also mean postponing so much of what makes for a good life, with no certainty of a result.
 Meanwhile it seems like your friends who got good jobs right after graduating are busy buying a house, having great holidays and getting promoted!
-OK, this last sentence isn’t always the case, but sometimes it feels like that on the darker days.
+(Or sometimes it feels like this, on the darker days).

 Understanding the current academic job search process as a lifecycle with a series of stages can help you to orient yourself within it.
 It also draws your attention to the fact that there isn’t one single end-point (the holy grail of the academic job), but that actually there are many ways of reaching a conclusion, all of which can lead to valid and fulfilling careers, either inside or outside academia.